- Craft A Strategy

 Global marketers estimate a return on investment of 124% from email marketing activities.
 This is a significantly greater return on investment than any other digital marketing platform.
-With an expected 4.1 billion users by 2021, email has too large an audience to ignore at this return.
+With an estimated 4.258 billion users as of April 2023, email has too large an audience to ignore at this return.

 If you are not currently using email, here’s how to do it.

 The number one reason email marketing works well is you own the platform.
-Consider popular medium like social media and even paid advertising, your reach is limited by the platform you use.
+Consider popular mediums like social media and even paid advertising where your reach is limited by the platform you use.
 Even in paid advertising, you still bid for spots.